-Sakhalin Energy reference No: Full name: Note: You can remain anonymous if you prefer or request not to disclose your identity to the third parties without your consent · to the third parties without your consent I request not to disclose my identity without my consent I wish to raise my grievance anonymously Contact information: Address: Please mark how you wish to be contacted (mail, telephone, e-mail).
-Note: You do not have to give your details if you do not wish to provide them.
-Telephone: Passport number: Note: You do not have to give your passport details if you do not wish to do so. t Indigenous peoples-related? 🗆 Yes 🔅 No Preferred language for communication: Russian Description English Description Other (please indicate) Please mark how you wish to be contacted.
-Description of incident or grievance (What happened?
-When did it happen?
+Sakhalin Energy reference No:

+Full name:

+Note: You can remain anonymous if you prefer or request not to disclose your identity

+to the third parties without your consent I request not to disal ose my identity without my consent

+•

+I wish to raise my gri evance anonymously

+Contact information: Address:

+Please mark how you wish to be contacted (mail, telephone, e-mail).
+T. L

+Note: You do not have to give your details if Telephone: ·····

+you do not wish to provide them.
+E-mail:

+Passport number:

+Note: You do not have to give your passport details if you do not wish to do so.

+Indigenous peoples-related? □ Yes □ No

+Preferred language for communication: □ Russian □ English □ Other (please indicate)

+Please mark how you wish to be contacted.

+Description of incident or grievance (What What is the result of the problem?): happened?
+When did it hap pen?
 Where did it happen?
 Who did it happen to?

-What is the result of the problem?): What would you like to see happen to reso olve the problem?
-Signature: Date: Consent to disclose grievance-related information to the third parties contractors of Sakhalin Energy).
-I understar contact these third parties so as to check in bmitted to Sakhalin Energy, but it may refer to actions of third parties, (for example and that in order to efficiently resolve my grievance Sakhalin Energy will have t nto the facts stated in the grievance and work out a solution.
-I hereby agree that (as well as additional information related to this grievance) to third parties.
+What would you like to see happen to resol lve the problem?

 Signature: Date:

+Consent to disclose grievance-related info rmation to the third parties 3

+contractors of Sakhalin Energy).
+I understan d that in order to efficiently to the facts stated in the gri ut it may refer to actions of third parties, (for example, resolve my grievance Sakhalin Energy will have to evance and work out a solution.
+I hereby agree that tion related to this grievance) to third parties.

+Signature: Date:

-Please return this form to: External Affairs, Community Grievance Procedure Focal Point, Sakhalin Energy Investment Company Ltd, 35 Dzerzhinskogo St., Yuzhno-Sakhalinsk 693020, Russian Federation
+Please return this form to: External and Corporate Affairs, Specialist of Social Performance, Sakhalin Energy Investment Company Ltd, 35 Dzerzhinskogo St., Yuzhno-Sakhalinsk 693020, Russian Federation